useradgents/skot/docs/components/framework_components/sklist.md

 	myList.items = listItems
 }
 ```
-* in your xml, add a RecyclerView with your id (myList in this sample)
+* In your xml, add a RecyclerView with your id (myList in this sample)

+For improving list performances, you should override `computeItemId` function in every list item SkComponent.
+You can also override `onSwipe` function which will be called on item swiped.

 ## Properties